torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

 If ``amd_pstate=guided`` is passed to kernel command line option then this mode is activated.
-In this mode, driver requests minimum and maximum performance level and the platform autonomously selects a performance level in this range and appropriate to the current workload.
+In this mode, driver requests minimum and maximum performance level and the platform autoanalmously selects a performance level in this range and appropriate to the current workload.

 User Space Interface in ``sysfs`` - General